History

 February 2022

-People are wondering `` Where is V.B`` ?
+People are wondering `` Where is V.B. `` ?
 Sadly, all good things come to an end.
-Is it really 15 years + since the band was formed !!
+Is it 15 years + since the band was formed !!

 Filey Bandstand, North Yorkshire Moors Railway,